The Occidental College dive program is a certified scientific diving program that follows all AAUS scientific diver standards.

 Cold water diving requires more equipment than many new divers anticipate.
 Our research is conducted year round, and in winter the water temperature can reach as low as 8ºC.
 These extreme conditions demand at least a 7mm full-body wetsuit, a hood, gloves, and booties.
-Many of our divers have purchased Body Glove X2 or Excursion, Henderson H2, Pinnacle, Aqualung SolaFX, or custom made suits.
+Any wetsuit 7mm or thicker will work.
+Our staff scientists prefer the Aqualung SolaFX, or custom made suits from local companies like JMJ and Coral Reef.
 The most important thing do think about when deciding on which wetsuit to buy is fit: it should be snug, but not uncomfortable.
 A good new wetsuit costs between $250 and $500.
 A hood, booties, and gloves will cost another $100 to $150.
 Wetsuits can last between 2 and 4 years, depending on how much diving is done.
-At up to 200 dives per year, my wetsuits begin to disintegrate after about 6 months

 A variety of BCs are available and range from $300 to over $500.
 Our divers wear a variety of weight systems, including integrated, soft-pack weight belts, solid lead weight belts, or a leaded backplate.
 There are BCs that are cut for women, such as the Seaquest Libra which offer a more comfortable fit for female divers.